-I am a historian on modern and contemporary Southeast Asia based in Germany, where I hold a position as Junior Professor at the University of Hamburg (Asien-Afrika-Institut) and in France where I am an associate researcher at the Centre for Southeast Asian Studies (CASE – Centre Asie du Sud-est), a research group affiliated to the School for Advanced Studies in Social Sciences (EHESS) and the French National Center for Scientific Research (CNRS).
+I am a historian working on modern and contemporary Southeast Asia with a specialization on the Philippines, Indonesia and Malaysia.
+I am based in Germany, where I hold a position as Junior Professor at the University of Hamburg (Asien-Afrika-Institut), and in France where I am an associate researcher at the Centre for Southeast Asian Studies (CASE – Centre Asie du Sud-est), a research group affiliated to the School for Advanced Studies in Social Sciences (EHESS) and the French National Center for Scientific Research (CNRS).
 During the year 2018-2019, I was a post-doctoral fellow at the Harvard Asia Center where I am an associate for 2019-2020.